 My results can be still out of question at some point, but I haven’t spent much time with it.
 Anyhow if you experienced a similar situation to me I would like to make you feel a bit better, having a decent opportunity to get your pictures right.

 These images have been taken during my journey to the United States from Oslo to Oakland San Francisco.
 I was flying above Greenland alongside with my group.
-Seeing, that weather above glacier sheet was pristine I was meant to enjoy the formidable view of this wintry area.
+Seeing, that weather above the glacier sheet was pristine I was meant to enjoy the formidable view of this wintry area.
 I got a blurry blue hint instead!

-First examples come from GIMP.
+The first examples come from GIMP.
 GIMP has quite a few color correction and alteration options, that can help you retrieve the natural view of the image.

-There is a lot of stuff in the Web, regarding each step, which we should consider when processing our image.
+There is a lot of stuff on the Web, regarding each step, which we should consider when processing our image.
 I will omit them right now and jump straight to my ready examples below (Pic.
 4 – 9):